V4Fire/Core/src/core/range/README.md

 }
 ```

-2. By pairs of indexes and values.
+2. By pairs of indices and values.

 ```js
 for (const el of new Range('c', 'a').entries()) {